Cruise and Maritime Voyages

 From Amsterdam and London, the new ship offers a World Cruise (through Panama Canal) to ports in the Caribbean, Mexico, French Polynesia, Cook Islands, New Zealand, and Australia.
 On October 9, 2019, from London-Tilbury starts the 53-day southbound repositioning cruise to Sydney NSW (arriving December 1).
 In Australia, the liner will be homeported in Adelaide, Fremantle, Sydney, and Auckland NZ.
 From Singapore is offered the 14-day “Treasures of Southeast Asia” cruise (to Borneo, Cambodia, Thailand, and Vietnam), that can be combined into B2B (“Tropical Escape”) - 26-day out of Fremantle.

 CMV Vasco da Gama has a total of 630 well-appointed and spacious passenger cabins in 21 categories graded according to deck position and size.
 Stateroom sizes range from 176ft2 (16m2) for a standard Inside up to 1095ft2 (102m2) for a Royal Penthouse Suite, with an average size of 202ft2 (19m2).

-There are 120 Superior and Premium balcony rooms as well as 29 Deluxe balcony suites including a Royal Penthouse Suite.
-The majority of twin bedded staterooms convert to double bed cabins.
-A limited number feature inter-connecting doors, suitable for family groups.
+There are 120x balcony rooms (categories Superior and Premium) as well as 29x Deluxe balcony suites (including 1x Royal Penthouse).
+The majority of twin-bedded staterooms convert to double bed cabins.
+A limited number of rooms are with inter-connecting doors, suitable for family groups.

 All Vasco da Gama staterooms are air-conditioned and equipped with a TV, radio, telephone, personal safe and hairdryer.